 A material that absorbs, stores and releases excess heat for optimal thermal comfort, enabling the material to continually regulate skin's microclimate.

 Built-in pins on the inside of the visor that transforms your single visor into a dual visor with an anti-fog lens.
 The lens acts like double glazing as it's an anti-porous piece of plastic.
+Take a look at our range of Pinlocks for any helmet here.

 Polycarbonate Helmet (Helmets)